How We Build One of the Largest B2B E-commerce Platforms in the World

 Large-scale projects, such as the one we continue to undertake for Kia, often exemplify the process of continuous implementation.
 The project team constantly develops additional features and new software versions, ensuring their delivery and deployment.
 Additionally, in agreement with the client, we consistently supplement its documentation, depositing extensive amounts in Confluence.
 This documentation encompasses all types, from technical to user-focused.

 We have a dedicated support team that constantly addresses queries from Kia employees, dealers, partners, and other interested platform users.
-However, we’re not talking about basic inquiries like «I forgot my password again, help me!».
-The questions we receive are technical, and our specialists assist car dealers by answering them and facilitating their integration with various Kia software systems.
+However, we’re not talking about basic inquiries like “I forgot my password again, help me!”.
+The questions we receive are technical, and our specialists assist car dealers by answering them, and facilitating their integration with various Kia software systems.

 As you can see, even though the systems serve the same purpose, the approaches to their development vary significantly.

-B2B platform development team
+B2B e-commerce platform development team

 First, let’s consider our B2B platform for selling pharmaceuticals: